cartigli/vault/xsorted()/III SQL/VI OPERATORS.md

 SELECT * FROM employees
 WHERE first_name LIKE ('Mar%'); # returns first names of which start with 'Mar'
 ```
-*Returns first names of which start with 'Mar'* - *% is a substitute for the following for preceding letters of a value.*
+*Returns first names of which start with 'Mar'* - '%' *is a substitute for the following for preceding letters of a value.*
 ```mysql
 SELECT * FROM employees
 WHERE first_name LIKE ('%ar');